hashicorp/terraform-provider-awscc/docs/data-sources/rds_db_instance.md

   +  Must be specified when ``DBSnapshotIdentifier`` isn't specified.
   +  If you are restoring from a shared manual Multi-AZ DB cluster snapshot, the ``DBClusterSnapshotIdentifier`` must be the ARN of the shared snapshot.
   +  Can't be the identifier of an Aurora DB cluster snapshot.
+  +  Can't be the identifier of an RDS for PostgreSQL Multi-AZ DB cluster snapshot.
 - `db_instance_arn` (String)
 - `db_instance_class` (String) The compute and memory capacity of the DB instance, for example, ``db.m4.large``.
 Not all DB instance classes are available in all AWS Regions, or for all database engines.
  For the full list of DB instance classes, and availability for your engine, see [DB Instance Class](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) in the *Amazon RDS User Guide.* For more information about DB instance class pricing and AWS Region support for DB instance classes, see [Amazon RDS Pricing](https://docs.aws.amazon.com/rds/pricing/).